You may wonder what will happen to the marital home, bank accounts, personal property, and other assets acquired during the marriage.

 - Secure valuables in a safe deposit box – If you have concerns about theft of jewelry, cash, or important documents, consider putting them in a safe deposit box that only you can access.

-- Get a court order – If you have serious concerns and need to restrict access or remove your spouse from the home, you can seek a restraining order or exclusive home occupancy through a divorce attorney.
+- Get a court order – If you have serious concerns and need to restrict access or remove your spouse from the home, you can seek a restraining order or exclusive home occupancy through a Minnesota Divorce Attorneys.

 - Seek temporary orders – Request temporary orders on asset use, custody, and support early in the divorce process to protect your rights.